Pressure/Vacuum Diaphragm Valve deflagration- and endurance burning-proof

 - can be used as a protective system in areas with potentially explosive atmospheres in accordance with ATEX

-- minimum pressure loss due to the PROTEGO® flame arrester unit
+- minimum pressure loss of the PROTEGO® flame arrester unit

 - flame arrester venting and ventilation of the pressurized chamber

 - automatic condensate drain

 - monitoring of the load liquid by level indicator